tianye8001/solid_gemc/evgen/README.txt

 make
 run "./collider" to see all running options

+3. analysis result
+mkdir analysis   (parallel with rootfiles generated from collider code)

+copy generate_weight.C generate_plot.C into the analysis directory also copy acceptance rootfile into analysis directory

+root[] .x generate_weight.C
+---->this will add two branches weight_hp, weight_hm in each file, they are xs in nbar for each event.

+phase space in this script should be changed to be the same as that in collider.C code

+root[] .x generate_plot.C("pion",1,0)

+flag is explained in the code.

 == inclusive rate calculation used for SIDIS proposal ==============================================

 cd single_rate and type make